-Breast reconstruction surgery is a viable option for the majority of breast cancer patients, and there are multiple types of reconstructive surgery available, depending upon the patient’s individual circumstances.
+Breast reconstruction surgery is a viable option for the majority of breast cancer patients, and there are multiple types of reconstructive surgery options available, such as DIEP flap reconstruction surgery, implant breast reconstruction, or one-stage breast reconstruction.
+The options for breast reconstruction depend upon the patient’s individual circumstances.
 While women who have previously had a mastectomy may undergo breast reconstruction, the procedure is more challenging than reconstruction during or immediately post-mastectomy.
 Nevertheless, breast reconstruction revision may be an option whether the patient is dissatisfied with the results of a previous reconstruction or has chosen to reverse a decision to “go flat” (mastectomy with no breast reconstruction at all).

 Women who must undergo mastectomy and opt for breast reconstruction may have either standard or one-stage breast reconstruction.

 - Traditional breast reconstruction: Traditional breast reconstruction involves the insertion of “tissue expanders” into the chest cavity while the mastectomy is being performed.
 These devices allow the chest cavity walls to extend sufficiently to accommodate breast implants.
 The patient must visit her physician over the course of approximately two months to have the expanders evaluated and to have them filled with saline solution.